davekinkead/metalsmith-mustache/README.md

-# metalsmith-mustache
+# Metalsmith Mustache

-A Metalsmith plugin for Mustahce layouts
+A Metalsmith plugin for Mustahce layouts.
+Work in Progress.